Smoothed functional-based gradient algorithms for off-policy reinforcement learning: A non-asymptotic viewpoint: Off-policy gradient algorithms

-In an RL setting, we have direct measurements of neither $J(\cdot)$ nor $\nabla J(\cdot)$.
 For estimating the gradient $\nabla J(\cdot)$, we employ the estimation scheme from \cite{katkovnik1972,nesterov2017}.
-The idea here is to form a smoothed functional, denoted by $J_\mu$, of the value $J(\cdot)$, and use the gradient of $J_\mu$ as a proxy for $\nabla J$.
+The idea here is to form a smoothed functional, denoted by $J_\mu$, of the value $J(\cdot)$, and use $\nabla J_\mu$ as a proxy for $\nabla J$.
 To be more precise, the smoothed functional $J_\mu(\theta)$ is defined by